The Shape of Thurston's Master Teapot: Introduction

-In \cite[Figure 7.7]{thurston}, Thurston describes the part of the Master Teapot outside the unit cylinder as ``a network of very frizzy hairs, \ldots sometimes joining and splitting, but always transverse to the horizontal planes."
-As a counterpart to Thurston's ``frizzy hairs," Theorem \ref{mainthm:closurepersistence} suggests a description of the part of the Master Teapot inside the unit cylinder as a collection of ``icicles" hanging down transverse to the horizontal planes.
+Thurston describes the part of the Master Teapot $\Upsilon_2^{cp}$ \emph{outside} the unit cylinder as ``a network of very frizzy hairs, \ldots sometimes joining and splitting, but always transverse to the horizontal planes," \cite[Figure 7.7]{thurston} and the part \emph{inside} the unit cylinder as ``confined to (and dense in) closed sets that include the unit circle and increases [sic] monotonically with $\lambda$" \cite[Figure 7.8]{thurston}.
+The first phenomenon is well-known (see e.g. proof by Tiozzo \cite[proof of Theorem 1.3]{TiozzoGaloisConjugates}), but Thurston did not provide any further explanation for the second.
+A main contribution in our paper is a proof of the second phenomenon, which is that a point in the unit disc $\mathbb{D}$ which is on a horizontal slice of the Master Teapot persists as the height of the slice increases. \footnote{To see this phenomenon in action -- that roots inside the unit cylinder persist, and also that roots outside the unit cylinder move continuously -- see our video \url{https://vimeo.com/259921275}.}

-Thurston was aware of this phenomenon, writing: ``Roots in the closed unit disk do not depend continuously on $\lambda$, but they are confined to (and dense in) closed sets that include the unit circle and increases monotonically with $\lambda$, converging at $\lambda = 2$ to the inside portion of [the Thurston set]" \cite[caption of Figure 7.8]{thurston}.
-However, \cite{thurston} gives no further explanation.

-Theorem \ref{mainthm:unitcylinder} describes the geometry of the Master Teapot in a neighborhood of the unit cylinder: \begin{mainthm} There exists $R > 0$ such that for any $n \in \mathbb{N}$,